 – mussels or oysters

-And this doesn’t even include the antipasto or the dessert yet.
+And this doesn’t even include the antipasto or the dessert!

-Yet other Italian traditions would have you serve three fish dishes (= three Wise Men, or Trinity), nine (3 sets of three – my guess: 3 wise men, trinity, Holy Family), twelve (= apostles), or thirteen (= twelve apostles + Jesus).
+Other Italian traditions would have you serve three fish dishes (to represent the three wise men, or Trinity), nine (three sets of three — my guess: three wise men, the Trinity, and Holy Family), twelve (apostles), or thirteen (twelve apostles plus Jesus).
 In any case, the fish is the point.
-And these days, the notion of fish is taken to mean seafood, in general, so don’t be surprised if calamari, shrimp, or lobster bits turn up on your plate.
+And these days, the notion of fish is taken to mean seafood in general, so don’t be surprised if calamari, shrimp, or lobster bits turn up on your plate.

-Other local cultures and ethnic groups-some Czechs, Poles, and Portuguese, for instance-also report Christmas fish traditions of their own.
+Other cultures and ethnic groups — Czechs, Poles, and Portuguese for instance — also report Christmas fish traditions of their own.
 A traditional Polish Christmas Eve dinner boasts twelve dishes, one for each month of the year, and this feast generally starts with some kind of fish in horseradish sauce.
-The practice has as much to do with proximity to good fishin’ as with faith and tradition proper.
-If you hear about or know of other folks with similar customs, by all means let us know.
+The practice has as much to do with proximity to good fishing as with faith and tradition.